secs-dev/cpp-monolith-template/README.md

 - Benchmark executables are available at `{build_dir}/benchmark/{project_name}-bench-{bench_name}`.

-- Do not forget to use `Asan` build mode.
+- Do not forget to use `Asan` build mode for debugging.

+- Press F5 to build and run tests under a debuger in VSCode UI.

 ## Thanks